AR123456/responsive-landing/README.md

-# using CSS no framework to make a responsive landing page
+# Using CSS no framework to make a responsive landing page